May 07, 2024

 Kaminski and Hotz produce an issue-long battle that revels in its brutality while D/Monix makes its opening move against the Ghost Rider and Transverse City.

 For a comic that's 80% fight scene this issue packs in a lot of nuanced material that has been the series' hallmark throughout its run.
-Kaminski never fails to include the world building elements of Transverse City, and this issue in particular takes the necessary time to check in on all of the disparate elements of the city by way of D/Monix's edited Ghost Rider broadcast.
+Kaminski never fails to include the world building elements of Transverse City, and this issue takes the necessary time to check in on all of the disparate elements of the city by way of D/Monix's edited Ghost Rider broadcast.
 It's a pretty great way to show not only how each faction in the city reacts to the Ghost Rider but also the divide on who believes the "spin control" and who doesn't.
-That it's all done in the midst of Zero's fight with an unrelated threat, making him oblivious to what's happening ostensibly in his name, makes for a striking contrast.
-While Ghost Rider is all fury and violence he's up against a corporate entity that attacks through manipulation, setting up a conflict that can't be defeated by punching it away.
+That it's all done amid Zero's fight with an unrelated threat, making him oblivious to what's happening ostensibly in his name, makes for a striking contrast.
+While Ghost Rider is all fury and violence, he's up against a corporate entity that attacks through manipulation, setting up a conflict that can't be defeated by punching it away.

 The Pioneer Society make for an intriguing set of villains that also serve as action cannon fodder for Zero to essentially carve his way through like a knife through butter.
 They're just enough of a physical threat to make for some dynamic fight sequences, and the designs for their predator drones are duly horrific.
 That they're ultimately killed by one of their own while engaged in a pointless fight with Ghost Rider is a nice touch and sets up a resolution in the next issue that promises to be more than just monster fights.
 Ultimately, the Society are pathetically irredeemable villains and seeing them get their just end on dual levels is particularly satisfying.